gmeben/JavaScript-Value-Types/README.md

 # JavaScript-Value-Types
-Dynamically-generated documentation for JavaScript value types in Vue, React, and Angular versions
+Dynamically-generated documentation for JavaScript value types.
+Comes in Vue, React, and Angular versions

 ## Vue